VirtoCommerce/vc-content/pages/docs/lessons/lesson3.md

 the method registers a specific signature for the type that will be injected for the ICustomerReviewRepository interface with a predefined connection string with the database, Id generator and interceptors (for uniformity of work with the database).
 An instance of CustomerReviewRepository is created and what it wrote will be passed to it as parameters.

 This is called a loose coupling mechanism.

 #### Setup Database

-Next registry repositories defined in **Data** project and initialize database.
+Next step is to registry repositories defined in **Data** project and initialize database.

 ```c#
 public override void SetupDatabase()